Email FacebookTwitterMenu burgerClose thin

 Share

-Operations at financial advisory firms are often segmented into three specific parts for financial advisors: front, middle and back office functions.
+Operations at financial advisory firms are often segmented into three parts: front, middle and back office functions.
 These are essential for streamlining operations, ensuring efficiency and enhancing productivity.
 Getting all three parts right can help you grow faster and better serve your clients.

 • Client servicing: This involves nurturing relationships with clients, understanding their financial goals and offering personalized advice in line with their needs.
 For example, a financial advisor may guide a client toward certain investment products that align with their retirement objectives.

-• Investment decisions: Front office personnel often play a crucial role in this, managing client portfolios and offering advice for clients to make informed decisions.
+• Investment decisions: Front office personnel often play a crucial role in this, managing client portfolios and offering advice to help clients make informed decisions.
 A practical example of this might be when an advisor analyzes market trends and recommends stocks or bonds that could potentially yield high returns.

 • Sales: This involves selling financial products and services to clients, as well as identifying potential new clients and forging relationships with them.
 A successful sale, for example, can lead to a long-term client relationship, which could generate revenue for the firm.

 Back office functions allow advisors to focus on their primary role of providing expert financial advice to clients.
-Three key areas include accounting, human resources and compliance, among others.
+Three key areas include accounting, human resources and compliance.

 • Accounting: This function helps to ensure accurate financial record-keeping, which is important for both internal management and regulatory requirements.
 It involves managing financial transactions, such as invoicing clients, paying bills and tracking expenses.